ViennaTools/ViennaPS/README.md

 ### SF<sub>6</sub>O<sub>2</sub> Hole Etching

 This example demonstrates a hole etching process with a SF<sub>6</sub>O<sub>2</sub> plasma etching chemistry with ion bombardment.
-The process and geometry parameters can be varied in the __config.txt__ file.
+The process is controlled by various parameters, including geometry and plasma conditions, which can be adjusted in the __config.txt__ file.

-Below the results for varied flux configurations, as tested in _testFluxes.py_, are shown.
+The image presents the results of different flux configurations, as tested in _testFluxes.py_.
+Each structure represents a variation in flux conditions, leading to differences in hole shape, depth, and profile characteristics.
+The variations highlight the influence of ion and neutral fluxes on the etching process.
+The files to create these examples can be found in _examples/holeEtching_.

 <div align="center">
   <img src="assets/sf6o2_results.png" width=700 style="background-color:white;">